-STEP 2: Plot your Progress: Use your specialized skills as a compass for the future.
-Write a six month, twelve month, and two year plan that describe how you want your career to progress and hold yourself accountable.
+- STEP 2: Plot your Progress: Use your specialized skills as a compass for the future.
+Write a six month, twelve-month, and two-year plan describing how you want your career to progress and hold yourself accountable.

-STEP 4: Combine Passion & Problem-Solving: Having passion for your work is wonderful.
-But it’s your ability to apply that passion to your organization’s most pressing problems that will ultimately allow you to grow with the business.
+- STEP 4: Combine Passion & Problem-Solving: Having a passion for your work is wonderful.
+But you can apply that passion to your organization’s most pressing problems that will ultimately allow you to grow with the business.

-STEP 5: Create Lasting Relationships: Your network is your net worth.
-Surround yourself with people you admire to ensure learning, growth, and potential references down the line.
+- STEP 5: Create Lasting Relationships: Your network is your net worth.
+Surround yourself with individuals you admire to ensure learning, growth, and potential references down the line.

-- Meet the team: With this feature you can learn more about the type of people you may work with if you pursue the opportunity.
-It highlights people with similar roles, as well as their skills and career highlights.
+- Meet the team: This feature lets you know more about the type of people you will work with you go on pursuing that opportunity.
+It shows people with related roles including their career highlights and skills.

 To make the most of Linkedin Jobs:

 Advanced Filtering: You can use this filter to search jobs by locations, seniority level, companies, industries, and job functions.

 Apply with Profile: This feature is essential for the recruiters.
 It enables employers to allow job seekers to submit their profiles directly via smartphones.